rajeshrockers/rankkly-assignment/README.md

-# Getting Started with Create React App
+# Getting Started with Rankkly Todo App

 This project contains the code for rankkly company assignment, this project is running on react v18.3.1 and i am using the node version 18.15.0.